walker51758/2025_Spring/Econometrics/note/Econometrics.md

 Statistical, or econometric,  inference about the slope entails

-- Estimation:
+1. Estimation:
    - How should we draw a line through the data to estimate the  population slope？
      - Answer: ordinary least squares (OLS, 最小二乘法).

-- Hypothesis testing
+2. Hypothesis testing

-- Confidence intervals (置信区间)
+3. Confidence intervals (置信区间)

 $$
 Y_i = \beta_0 + \beta_1X_i + u_i, i = 1, ...,n \tag{1}
 $$

-- We have n observations, $(X_i, Y_i), i = 1, ..., n$.
+- We have $n$ observations, $(X_i, Y_i), i = 1, ..., n$.
 - $X$ is the independent variable or regressor
 - $Y$ is the dependent variable
 - $\beta_0$ = intercept